ermmlemonshark/WHSTechNotes/journal.md

 Today i tried the acitvity were you have to code in order tofeed some fish.
 While im normally not used to working with python i really did likw the activity.
 # September 27, 2024
 For coding following instructions is extremely important.
 Since coding usesd a lot of words and codes if you mess up even one digit you can mess up completely ur whole code.
 If you commit a small error it can completly change up the whole code and project you would be working on.
+# October 1, 2024
+One of the dailys activities i do where computer science is involved is when i do assignments in my computer.
+I normally dont really play minevraft but playing minecraft does require a bit of coding from time to time and thats an example of computer science aswell.